snehakm09/portfolio/README.md

+# Data Analyst
-# Highly motivated and detail-oriented data analytics graduate student with five years of experience as a Java Developer.
+Highly motivated and detail-oriented data analytics graduate student with five years of experience as a Java Developer.
 Seeking a challenging position where I can leverage my skills in data analysis, machine learning, and software development to contribute to the success of an organization.

 # Projects